 It seems unlikely that the nude will ever occupy the space that it did before, the perfect subject for artistic experimentation, controversy, and celebration, a place where old movements are cast aside and new movements forged.
 In today’s artistic and intellectual environment of hypersensitive political correctness, it’s hard to imagine an artist painting the female body to make a stylistic statement.
 That body is both too passé and too politically charged.

 At least for the male artists.
 Some female artists are reclaiming the subject of the female nude.
 Famous female artists like Cindy Sherman, Marina Abramovic, and Barbara Kruger all use representations of their own bodies, and their bodies’ limits, in their work.
 More recently, the February 2015 “Pheromone Hotbox” exhibition at New York’s Steven Kasher Gallery showcased the work of five women photographers who depict female nudes in styles and moods ranging from nostalgic to Instagrammable to plainly ominous.
 Are these artists reclaiming the nude from its objectified past?
 We can’t impose any such agenda on them, but we can expand our understanding of what a female nude can be.

 It takes much more than painted flesh to shock our sensibilities now.
 At the same time, we are no longer naive enough to endow the nude with shamanistic power.
-Greatness as it relates to women and art can no longer be decided by they way they are painted on canvas, but by what they create when they’re standing in front of one.
+Greatness, as it relates to women and art, can no longer be decided by the way they are painted on canvas, but by what they create when they’re standing in front of one.
 No matter what subject they choose.